Second Boer War concentration camps: Scorched-earth policy

-Boer farms were destroyed by the British under their "Scorched Earth" policy, including the systematic destruction of crops, the slaughtering or removal of livestock, and the burning down of homesteads and farms in order to prevent the Boers from resupplying themselves from a home base.
-As this happened, many tens of thousands of men, women, and children were forcibly moved into camps.
+The British destroyed Boer farms under their scorched-earth policy, including the systematic destruction of crops, the slaughtering or removal of livestock, and the burning of homesteads and farms in order to prevent the Boers from resupplying themselves from a home base.
+As this happened, tens of thousands of men, women, and children were forcibly moved into camps.
 Eventually, authorities built a total of 45 tented camps for Boer internees and 64 additional camps for Black Africans.
 The vast majority of Boers who remained in the local camps were women and children.
 Between 18,000 and 26,000 Boers perished in these concentration camps due to diseases.

 The camps were very poorly administered from the outset, and they became increasingly overcrowded when Lord Kitchener's troops implemented the internment strategy on a vast scale.
 Conditions were terrible for the health of the internees, mainly due to neglect, poor hygiene, and bad sanitation.
 The supply of all items was unreliable, partly because of the constant disruption of communication lines by the Boers.
 The food rations were meager, and there was a two-tier allocation policy, whereby families of men still fighting were routinely given smaller rations than others.
 The inadequate shelter, poor diet, bad hygiene, and overcrowding led to malnutrition and endemic contagious diseases such as measles, typhoid, and dysentery, to which the children were particularly vulnerable.
 Many internees died due to a shortage of up-to-date medical facilities and medical mistreatment.